cloudfoundry/community/elections/2023/Paketo-SC/election_desc.md

 The role of this election is to fill the three (3) seats due for election this year on the Paketo Buildpacks Steering Committee.
-The two nominees who recieve the most votes will serve two (2) year terms, and the nominee who recieves the third most votes will serve a one (1) year term.
+The two nominees who receive the most votes will serve two (2) year terms, and the nominee who receives the third most votes will serve a one (1) year term.
 In subsequent elections, all terms will be for two (2) years.
 This is a brief summary of the election; for more details, such as how to become a candidate, [see the README](https://github.com/cloudfoundry/community/tree/main/elections/2023/Paketo#readme).

 ## Eligibility